 The bill would encourage the development of distributed ledger and blockchain technology.

-The Washington State Senate has introduced a bill that would encourage the adoption of blockchain and distributed ledger technologies through an amendment to an existing law.
-The bill provides the legal means necessary to enforce standards such as blockchain-enabled digital signatures.
+The Washington State Senate has introduced a bill to encourage the adoption of blockchain and distributed ledger technologies.
+It provides the legal options to enforce standards such as blockchain-enabled digital signatures.

-SB 5638 was introduced on January 25th and of passed would add an amendment to the Washington Electronic Authentication Act and revise the “purpose and construction” and definitions sections of the act.
+If it passes, SB 5638 will add an amendment to the Washington Electronic Authentication Act revising the act’s “purpose and construction” and definitions sections .

 See also: Las Vegas rolling the dice on blockchain

-The law as it currently stands focuses on commerce through electronic messages and ensuring the legal recognition of electronic signatures.
-It also provides voluntary licensing mechanisms to that end.
-The new bill would add the encouragement of blockchain development as well.
+The current law focuses on commerce through electronic messages and ensuring the legal recognition of electronic signatures.
+It also provides voluntary licensing mechanisms.
+The new bill also encourages blockchain development.

-Washington State is already in the possession of a growing and robust blockchain scene, which includes NEM, Stably, RChain, and StormX.
+Washington state already features a growing and robust blockchain scene, which includes NEM, Stably, RChain, and StormX.
 Gaining formal recognition could speed that growth even more and encourage crypto-innovation.

-Other states are also getting on the blockchain wagon.
+Other states have hopped on the blockchain wagon.
 Wyoming, Ohio, and Arizona have passed blockchain bills and the federal government is also considering a blockchain related bill that would exclude cryptocurrency from the definition of securities.